 Linking Curriculum and Pedagogy

 We have developed our pedagogy and curriculum to teach memorably and make learning stick.
 At the heart of our approach is retrieval practice.
 Retrieval practice involves deliberately recalling knowledge from memory to enhance learning.
 Each time a memory is retrieved, it is strengthened and less likely to be forgotten.
 If we wish our curriculum to build over time, then we need to teach in a way that makes knowledge ‘stick’. retrieval practice is a staple classroom strategy used to ensure children are regularly recalling and reviewing previously taught concepts to ensure they are not forgotten and thus can be built upon.
 For example, in Year 4 children learn an overview of the Americas, its varied regions, climates, and human and physical features.
-This is then built upon in Year 6 when children take part in an in-depth study of the Amazon and explore the city Manaus.
+This is then built upon in Year 6 when children take part in an in-depth study of the Amazon and explore the city of Manaus.

 Reading Across the Curriculum